 I have been tutoring since I was in high school, both privately and with tutoring companies.
 I have worked with all ages but have focused mostly on high school and college students for math and test prep including grade-school math, Geometry, Algebra, Trigonometry, Pre-Calculus, Calculus, and SAT and ACT prep.
 Additionally, I was a substitute teacher for all grades and a teacher's aide for third grade.
 I am most comfortable and enjoy teaching math the most but am willing to help with any other subject as best I can.

-California State Dominguez Hills - MS, Prosthetics and Orthotics
+Graduate Degree: California State Dominguez Hills - Master of Science, Prosthetics and Orthotics

 SAT Math: 800